Hoffmann, Ernst Theodor Amadeus

 Ernst Theodor Wilhelm Hoffmann changed his third name to Amadeus because of his adoration for Mozart.
 He was the son of a lawyer in Königsberg.
 After the separation of his parents he was raised by O.W.
 Doerffer, a brother of his mother.

-By 1792 it was clear that he was very talented and that his knowledge was greatly superior to that of other people of his age.
+By 1792 it was clear that he was exceptionally talented and that his knowledge was greatly superior to that of other people of his age.
 He entered Königsberg University and already took his first exams as early as 1795.
-By that time he had also started to draw and to paint.
+By that time, he had also started to draw and to paint.

 Related persons